Is Creatine Good for Women? Where is Her Creatine?

 Cut high amounts of carbs from your diet: eating a lot of carbs, such as bread and pasta, causes your body to retain water.

 Avoid foods high in sodium and sugar: stay away from processed foods that are loaded with sodium to prevent bloating.
 Salt is important for a healthy body, but too much can cause water to retain.
-What’re more, foods high in sugar take much longer to digest.
-The bacteria in your gut feeds on the sugar and causes gas build-up, which results in bloating.
+What’s more, foods high in sugar take much longer to digest.
+The bacteria in your gut feed on the sugar and causes gas build-up, which results in bloating.

 Use high-quality creatine: a healthy diet and regular exercise aren’t enough to make the most of your supplements.
 Make sure to use trusted brands that are transparent and don’t load their products with unnecessary fillers and sugars that would cause more damage than benefits in the long run.